klavinslab/aquaverse/docs/installation/index.md

 The first strategy should work in most scenarios, and is what is covered in this document.
 Choose the second if you need to modify Aquarium in ways that we haven't yet allowed through the interface; see the developer documentation in the [Aquarium repository](https://github.com/klavinslab/aquarium).
-The third is for people who want to bring Aquarium to life by the sweat of their brow –– these people can use the Dockerfile in the [Aquarium repository](https://github.com/klavinslab/aquarium) as a guide.
+The third is for people who want to bring Aquarium to life by the sweat of their brow –– the Dockerfile in the [Aquarium repository](https://github.com/klavinslab/aquarium) may be useful as a guide.

 ### Deployment basics

 A basic Aquarium deployment consists of the Aquarium service, a database, an object-store, an image server, and a web-server.
-A deployments may also have an email service.
+A deployment may also have an email service.

 <img src="docs/installation/images/aquarium-config.png"
      alt="An Aquarium deployment also includes a database, object-store and web-server" width="30%">

 These services can be provided in different ways depending on your objectives and level of support.
-For instance, for protocol development, we want run Aquarium on our laptops.
+For instance, for protocol development, we run Aquarium on our laptops.
 And, so, in this case, the [local deployment](http://klavinslab.org/aquarium-local/) configuration builds a fully-contained Docker container using nginx as the web-server, MySQL as the database service, and minio for both object-store and image server; but without an email service.

 <img src="docs/installation/images/local-aquarium.png"